zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 The following example defines a new REST API service in the API Mediation Layer.
 This service generates one REST API.

-A service is identified in the API Gateway by its `service ID`.
-Service ID is an alphanumeric string in lowercase ASCII (for example `petstore`).
-The API Gateway differentiates different major versions of the API.
-To access version 2 of the `petstore` API you use the following gateway URL:
+The `service ID` of a service identifies the service in the API Gateway.
+The Service ID is an alphanumeric string in lowercase ASCII (for example `petstore`).
+The API Gateway differentiates major versions of an API.
+For example, to access version 2 of the `petstore` API you use the following gateway URL:

     https://gateway-host:port/api/v2/petstore